abhips/bulk-filename-cleaner/README.md

 1) `source directory` - source directory is the directory which contains the files to be worked up on, full path is requiered
 2) `target directory` - target directory is the directory to which the cleaned up files will be copied, full path is required
 3) `string case of filename` - decides the string case of the filenames. choices are lower case, upper case, and title case
 4) `file name word separator` - charactor to separate the words in the file names.
 Options are '_', '-' and ' '(single space)
 5) `file name prefix` - a prefix can be used with the files, by default it is None
 6) `filter file path` - file names can be cleaned by removing certain words and these word can be provided in a file.
 This filter file contains each words in each lines.

+P.S:- `master` branch has the stable code. `development` branch has latest code

 ### TODO
 1) add more regex - there are lot of places where I can use regex